 8. Clear Dark Spots As Dermatologists Do

 Dark spots (hyperpigmentation) are drawn out by sun exposure.
 It’s common to find that your skin tone is much more uneven after the summer and dark spots appear darker and more well-defined.
 Take a page from a dermatologists’ playbook.
-Use a hydroquinone-based treatment to clear away these spots.
-Hydroquinone is the gold standard ingredient for dark spot reduction.
-It has been used safely for over fifty years by dermatologists, and it absolutely works!
-But it does take time.
 You should begin to see improvements within a few weeks, but the full benefit typically takes up to 3-4 months.

 9. Keep It Simple